 Quartzite is a metamorphic rock formed when quartz-rich sandstone or chert gets exposed to high temperatures and pressures.
 The unique sedimentary texture and structures of the sandstone are erased during the metamorphism.
 They undergo recrystallization forming a bond between silica and quartz resulting in a cluster of interlocking quartz grains with great strength.
-The non-foliated metamorphic rock is composed of quartz.
-Quartzite is more often misunderstood with marble or granite slabs.
-The unique sedimentary texture and structures of the sandstone are erased during the metamorphism.
-Quartzite shares a similar veining pattern with marbles and colour scheme with granites hence are often confused for them.
-Quartzite is a durable material but less dense than quartz therefore, staining can pose a threat to the work surface.
+Quartzite worktops share a similar veining pattern with marbles and colour scheme with granites hence are often confused for them.
+Quartzite is a durable material but less dense than quartz, therefore, staining can pose a threat to the work surface.

 Origin of Quartzite

-The natural stone quartzite is found and mined from places like the United states of America, United Kingdom, Germany, Czech Republic, Canada and Quartzite is also mined in Brazil for use as Quartzite countertops.
+The natural stone quartzite was initially found and mined from places like the United States of America, United Kingdom, Germany, Czech Republic, Canada.
+Currently, it is also mined in Brazil for use as Quartzite countertops.

 Characteristics of Quartzite

-Resistance: The tough stone has 7 on Mohs hardness scale and is resistant to acids it does not etch when it comes in contact with citric liquids like lemon juice or vinegar.
-The material also has resistance to scratch but careful handling of the surface is recommended.
+Resistance: It is completely resistant to acidic substances, and does not etch on coming in contact with citric liquids like lemon juice or vinegar.
+Though quartzite is resistant to scratching, careful handling of the surface is recommended.
 Being relatively heat resistant, quartzite worktops do not crack on being exposed to heat.

-For lucrative and cost effective countertops, this material is a good choice.
-If you are a marble enthusiast but find it little expensive then quartzite is a readily available alternative.
-It is less expensive than marble with designs and beauty similar to a marble.
+For lucrative and cost-effective worktops, this material is a good choice.
+If you are a marble enthusiast but find it a little expensive, then quartzite is a readily available alternative as they come in prices less expensive with designs and beauty similar to it.

 Uses of Quartzite

-Paleolithic human made tools out of quartzite thought it was harder to work with when compared to flint or obsidian.
-They are widely used in making building materials and other design applications like exterior cladding, exterior flooring, exterior wall, feature wall, façade, fireplace, garden, interior classing, interior flooring, interior wall, pavement and swimming pool.
+In the Paleolithic age, humans made tools out of quartzite, as they were sturdier when compared to flint or obsidian.
+Quartzite has been widely used in making building materials and other design applications like exterior cladding, exterior flooring, exterior wall, feature wall, façade, fireplace, garden, interior classing, kitchen flooring, interior wall, pavement, and swimming pool.
 The rough and hard texture of the natural stone makes it an ideal choice for paving garden pathways, patios, balconies.
 Due to its durable property, Quartzite makes the best kitchen worktops and kitchen islands.
-The crushed form of quartzite can be used for laying railroad track ballast due to this nature.
-It is possible to keep the worktops in an outdoor setting where there is ample sunlight because they are resistant to UV rays so there is no risk of discolouration or fading on the surface.
+The crushed form of quartzite is also used for laying railroad track ballast due to this nature.
+It is possible to keep the worktops in an outdoor setting where there is ample sunlight because they are resistant to UV rays, so there is no risk of discolouration or fading on the surface.

 Aesthetics: the stylish appearance, color and luster of quartzite makes it ideal for kitchen countertops and even feature walls.
 Its elegance and appeal makes it an all-time favorite among homeowners.
-If you want to evade the cost and maintenance of a marble then you can choose quartzite countertops.
-It comes in various ranges of shades with a unique veining and colour scheme.
+If you want to evade the cost and maintenance of marble, then you can choose quartzite countertops.
+It comes in different shades, unique veining and colour scheme.

 Protection from Ultraviolet rays: Quartzite is UV resistant; it will not dull down when exposed to direct sunlight.
-They are suitable for outdoor kitchen, rooms with sunlight.
+They are suitable for outdoor kitchens and rooms with sunlight.

 Heat Resistant: The natural stone can withstand high temperatures.
-Hot pans will not tamper with the surface of the stone
+Hot pans will not tamper the surface of the stone worktops.

-Pointy objects: Although quartzite is strong, it is susceptible for scratch by sharp and pointy edged objects and knives, so it is to be protected from them.
+Although quartzite is strong, it is susceptible to scratching by sharp and pointy edged objects and knives, so it is to be protected from them.

 Textures/ Finishes of quartzite worktop

-Despite the finish option, you can reduce the risk of scratching and etching by using a chopping board and never sliding heavy items across the countertop can reduce the risk of scratches.
+Despite the finish option, you can reduce the risk of scratching by using a chopping board, and by never sliding heavy items across the countertop.
 The risk of etching can be reduced using a quartzite sealer.

 Cleaning and Maintenance of Quartzite countertops

-Quartzite is a low cost maintenance material.
+Quartzite kitchen tops are low-cost maintenance material.
 Since they have different degrees of porosity, they need to be properly sealed to avoid staining and bacterial and fungal contaminations.
 Sealing is recommended once a year if the quartzite slab is dense and less porous.
-Though they are scratch resistant, avoid using abrasive cleaners on the surface which eventually will wear out the polish.
+Though they are scratch-resistant, avoid using abrasive cleaners on the surface which pose a risk of wearing out the polish.
 After the counters are wiped with soap solution, dry the surface clean to avoid any moisture from settling down.
 Avoid using Citrus based cleaners like vinegar and lemon or abrasives that can damage the work surface of the countertop.
 The acidic properties in these cleaners can deteriorate the sealer, causing your countertop to lose polish and be vulnerable to stains.

-The cleaning of quartzite needs minimal maintenance routine when compared to the natural stones of other types.
-Though the maintenance practice followed for granite and quartzite are similar to each other.
 If a stain occurs, make a paste of baking soda and water or use a commercial stain removing poultice.
 Apply a thick layer of paste to the stain and cover the area with plastic wrap.
 Allow the paste to sit overnight.
 Wipe the paste away and rinse using a damp cloth.
-If any trace of the stain remains, repeat the application until the stain is gone.
+If any trace of the stain remains, repeat the application until it is gone.

-We help homeowners to get quotes for Kitchen, bathroom and bedroom fabrication & installations for any selected product from our registered KBB network of fabricators who have the experience of installation and knowledge of the product to give the best results.
-Our KBB network can offer planning, designing and implementation of design that perfectly suits to create your dream home.
+We help homeowners to get quotes for Kitchen, bathroom, and bedroom fabrication & installations for any selected product from our registered KBB network of fabricators who have the experience of installation and knowledge of the product to give the best results.
+Our KBB network can offer planning, designing, and implementation of the design that perfectly suits to create your dream home.